 So, you posted a video titled “How to Change a Flat Tire.”
-Your description details about the various steps to changing a tire and how your video will help users accomplish this task.
+Your description details the various steps to change a tire and how your video will help users accomplish this task.

 Now the most important question: What kind of tags would you use to correlate with your title and description?

 If you’re thinking about broad keywords, you may use keywords like “tire,” “car,” “flat tire,” and other related keywords.
 For long-tail keywords, you may focus on “how to change a flat tire,” or “flat tire how to change.”

 This would create a cohesive video campaign and ensure that your videos appear in the right search results on YouTube.